PetroVoronov/telegram-menu-from-structure/README.md

 ###### Fields of the Submenu Item `structure` Object for `array` type
 There is several additional fields for `array` type:
-* `primaryId` - string with Id of any field of the submenu item.
-Or function which will return the Id based on the data of the submenu item.
+* `primaryId` string or function - used for the identification of the submenu item.
+As `function(data, isShort)` which will return the Id based on the data of the submenu item.
 * label - string, the label of the submenu item
 These two above fields are used to generate header of the submenu item.
-* `text` - string with the text of the submenu item header.
-Or function which will return the text based on the data of the submenu item.
+* `text` string or function - the text of the submenu item header.
+As `function(data)` which will return the text based on the data of the submenu item.
 * `plain` - boolean, if true, the submenu items will be shown as single buttons, otherwise they will be shown as a list of buttons.
 There is some specifics of "plain" structures - they are is objects too, but with one predefined field `value` which is a value of the submenu item.
 * `itemContent` - object, the structure of the submenu item.
 Each key of the object is a field of the submenu item.
 The value of the key is an object that describes the field of the submenu item.